EricDarve/me343-cme216-winter-2021/Homework/HW6/ADCME_setup.md

 ## Troubleshooting

+Here are some common problems you may encounter on a Mac computer:

-On some Mac systems, you may encounter the following warning when you run `using PyPlot`.
+- You may encounter the following warning when you run `using PyPlot`.

 ---